US House Republicans bring culture wars into spending showdown with Senate

 Before leaving for their August recess on Friday, House lawmakers will consider two Republican appropriations bills that would provide $155.7 billion in discretionary spending for military construction and veterans affairs, and a total of $25.3 billion for agriculture, rural development and the Food and Drug Administration, for the fiscal year beginning Oct 1.

 The measures also contain a number of measures that would limit abortion and transgender rights.
-Hardline conservatives have proposed amendments that would address other hot-button topics including immigration, critical race theory and diversity.
+Hardline conservatives from the House Freedom Caucus have proposed amendments that would address other hot-button topics including immigration, critical race theory and diversity.

 The bills are the first of 12 appropriations measures that lawmakers have been crafting to cover every aspect of government funding.